Going on holiday with cystic fibrosis

 Your first port of call should always be your CF team, but you can also read the European Cystic Fibrosis Society's detailed guidance on travelling with cystic fibrosis.

-AccessAble (formerly DisabledGo) is the UK's most popular accessibility checker.
-It's totally free to use and has loads of detailed information about the accessibility of all kinds of places across the UK, including parks, leisure centres, restaurants, tourist attractions, shops and more.
+AccessAble (formally DisabledGo) is the UK's most popular accessibility checker.
+It's free to use and has lots of detailed information about the accessibility of all kinds of places across the UK, including parks, leisure centres, restaurants, tourist attractions, shops and more.

 Over 125,000 places have been visited and assessed by a trained surveyor, so you can get all the facts and be confident knowing someone has been and checked the location in person.